Jeffrey Piccola

 Jeffrey E. Piccola (born May 16, 1948) is an American politician from Pennsylvania who served as a Republican member of the Pennsylvania State Senate for the 15th District from 1995 to 2012 including as Republican Whip from 2001 to 2006.
 He also served as a member of the Pennsylvania House of Representatives for the 104th District from 1977 to 1995.

 Early life and education

 Piccola was born in Harrisburg, Pennsylvania to Anthony J. and Betty Jane Piccola.
 He graduated from the Susquehanna Township High School in 1966.
 He received a B.A. degree from Gettysburg College in 1970 and a J.D. degree from George Washington University Law School in 1973.
-From 1973-74, he served in the United States Air Force and became a first lieutenant.
+From 1973 to 1974, he served in the United States Air Force and became a first lieutenant.
 He has worked as an attorney at the Harrisburg law firm of Boswell, Tintner & Piccola since 1973.